bmanjaree/Physical_Hydrology_Landlab/README.md

 TA: Manjaree Binjolkar

-This repository is for tutorial of LandLab for the CEE course.
-Landlab is a python toolkit developed for modelling earth processes.
-More information can be found at http://landlab.github.io/#/.
+This repository contains LandLab tutorials for the CEE course.
+Landlab is a Python toolkit for simulating earth processes.
+More details are available at http://landlab.github.io/#/.